This paper was published and scientifically archived as ›› viXra.org/abs/2010.0091 . ›› blog. stephen winter

 - For explanation: The universe is basically chaos, nothing else.
 A raving vibration of myriads of quanta, fields, or what ever you deem the original source.

 Every (howsoever preposterous) property of the universe is latently there.
 Just cognition (one of many possible concepts of cognition, but necessarily an extremely selective one, a cognition that does not get off the path of sense once chosen) moulds space and time out of chaos, cause and effect, laws of nature.

 This way no physical constants can emerge out of the infinite fund of chaos lying behind our reality that do not meet exactly, what enables the question about it.

 - Gravity is tied to a difference in mass distribution – without a difference gravity is unfounded.
-Neglecting this factor doesn't strike in calculations because of the very distinct differences in mass distribution in today's universe. – By contrast the mistake is devastating for consideration of gravity in cosmology.
+Neglecting this factor doesn't strike in calculations because of the very distinct differences in (short-scale) mass distribution in today's universe. – By contrast the mistake is devastating for consideration of gravity in cosmology.

 - There is no difference (in this case: no difference in mass distribution) compared to 'outside the universe'.
 Therefore there is no gravity of the universe as a whole.
 To apply the field equations of gravity to the universe as a whole (Friedmann) is nonsense.